 In fact, filing a tax return could mean you’ll get money back.
 Here are five things you can do that may help you maximize a tax refund if you’re owed one.

 - Make interest-only payments on your student loans

 - Don’t pay to file your tax return

 Many of your education-related expenses could qualify you for a tax credit or deduction.
 But if you’re still listed as a dependent on your parents’ tax return, you may not be able to claim those tax breaks.

 “Qualified education expenses paid by a dependent for whom the parent can claim an exemption, or by a third party for that dependent, are considered paid by the parent,” says Dr. Sandra Byrd, CPA and professor of accounting at Missouri State University.

 Your parents can claim you as a dependent on their tax return if you’re a single full-time student younger than 24.
-But if you’re paying your own way through college, be sure to talk to Mom and Dad about not claiming you so that you can take advantage of tax breaks on your own tax return.
+But if you’re paying your own way through college, be sure to talk to your parents about not claiming you so that you can take advantage of tax breaks on your own tax return.

 2. Apply for scholarships

 Not only do scholarships provide you with free money to help pay for college costs, they’re also generally tax-free.
 That means they won’t be included as taxable income (unlike money you earn from a job) when it comes time to calculate your tax refund.